beyond-blueprints/arch-katas-2023/README.md

 This strategic approach aligns with the project's objectives and forms the foundation of our architectural design.
 It positions us to efficiently accommodate the targeted user base while providing a highly available and responsive Road Warrior Dashboard.

 ## Assumptions

+- Road Warrior is not a booking agency.
+It provides the dashboard and notifications to the users.
+- System will collect user's identity information like Passport Numer, any local identifiers that can b used to fetch the trip information.
+- System will only show future events.
+- All data sources support Pub/Sub model for updates and Road Warriors will subscribe to those updates.